epalpameinos/english-greek-teacher-resume/README.md

 # Objective

-A personal website, a resume website, for an English & Greek Teacher located at Limassol, Cyprus.
+A personal website, a resume website, for my sister, an English & Greek Teacher located at Limassol, Cyprus.

 ---